 The department chair then forwards the request and provides a

-rationale for awarding the degree to the Registrar’s Office. of faculty
+rationale for awarding the degree to the Registrar’s Office.

 of the department on their own initiative or upon the request of a family

 member or friend requests the awarding of a posthumous degree by completing an